raphaelschaad/dotfiles/ios-code-guidelines.md

 In this case, add the class name as prefix to create a name space.

 The benefit of `extern`ing in the header is that the build will break if the definition gets removed from the .m file.
-Without the `extern`, the build will not break and the constant will implicitly be `0`.
+Without the `extern`, the build will not break, and the constant will implicitly be `0`.

 For objects, the syntax should be a constant pointer, so it can't be reassigned: